Category Archives: Russian Royals

 Feodor’s mother, Maria Ilyinichna Miloslavskaya; Credit – Wikipedia

 In March 1669, Feodor’s mother Maria Ilyinichna Miloslavskaya died due to childbirth complications following the birth of her thirteenth child who also died.
-The death of Feodor’s younger brother Simeon in June 1669 and the death of his elder brother the heir 15-year-old Tsarevich Alexei in January 1670, so soon after his mother’s death, was especially difficult for his father Alexei because his only surviving sons were Feodor who was disabled and Ivan who had serious physical and mental disabilities.
+The death of Feodor’s younger brother Simeon in June 1669 and the death of his elder brother the heir 15-year-old Tsarevich Alexei in January 1670, so soon after his mother’s death, was difficult for his father Tsar Alexei because his only surviving sons were Feodor who was disabled and Ivan who had serious physical and mental disabilities.

-Nineteen-year-old Natalya Kirillovna Naryshkina, daughter of Kirill Poluektovich Naryshkin and his wife Anna Leontyevna Leontyeva, was picked as Alexei’s second wife during a bride-show.
+Nineteen-year-old Natalya Kirillovna Naryshkina, daughter of Kirill Poluektovich Naryshkin and his wife Anna Leontyevna Leontyeva, was picked as Tsar Alexei’s second wife during a bride-show.
 On February 1, 1671, the couple was married in Moscow.
-Alexei hoped his second marriage would give him a healthy son, and it did, Peter the Great.
+Tsar Alexei hoped his second marriage would give him a healthy son, and it did, Peter the Great.

 Feodor had three half-siblings from his father’s second marriage to Natalya Kirillovna Naryshkina: